 James Beveridge is Product Director for D&B’s Audience Solutions, where he manages data-related initiatives and develops data-and modeling-intensive client solutions for B2B advertisers.
 Prior to D&B, James developed social ROI tools within Salesforce’s Marketing Cloud and analytical/financial client models for Performics, a performance marketing agency within Publicis.

 Susan is a senior analyst serving B2C Marketing Professionals.
-Her research focuses on the health of digital ecosystem, on fraud, viewability, and brand safety; on the power of data to drive positive outcomes; and how marketers and publishers can work together for their mutual benefit.
+Her research focuses on the health of digital ecosystems, on fraud, viewability, and brand safety; on the power of data to drive positive outcomes; and on how marketers and publishers can work together for their mutual benefit.

-Susan's research and analysis have been cited in publications including The Wall Street Journal, The New York Times, MediaPost, AdAge, Adweek, AdExchanger, and more.
-She has spoken about publishing in the digital age at industry events including MediaPost's Publisher Summit, The Association of Magazine Media, and the Upstream Seller Forum.
+Susan's research and analyses have been cited in publications including The Wall Street Journal, The New York Times, MediaPost, AdAge, Adweek and AdExchanger.
+She has spoken about publishing in the digital age at industry events including MediaPost's Publisher Summit, The Association of Magazine Media and the Upstream Seller Forum.

 As General Manager, Markets, Hervé oversees global Sales, Client Services, Engineering and Product for FreeWheel’s Markets Business, comprised of our Premium Marketplace and Supply Side Platform (SSP) solutions that enable automated, market based monetization across all transaction types.

-Previously, Hervé served as CEO and co-founder of StickyADs.tv.
-StickyADS.tv helps premium Publishers embrace programmatic video in a controlled, and totally transparent manner.
+Previously, Hervé served as CEO and co-founder of StickyADs.tv, which helps premium Publishers embrace programmatic video in a controlled, and totally transparent manner.
 Herve and his co-founder Gilles Chetelat successfully drove the global expansion of the StickyADS.tv SSP, while overseeing the company and product strategy.
 StickyADS.tv was acquired by FreeWheel in May 2016.

-Hervé is a well-rounded international manager having lived on 3 continents and managed multinational teams in both sales and product capacities.
+Hervé is a well-rounded international manager having lived on three continents and managed multinational teams in both sales and product capacities.
 He began his career in the media industry within the Bertelsmann Group in Munich, Germany.
-He then joined Redback Networks, a start-up in the telecommunications industry – today a subsidiary of Ericsson.
-During his 10-year tenure there, he contributed to the international development of the company in Europe and in Asia.
+He then joined Redback Networks, a start-up in the telecommunications industry, which is today a subsidiary of Ericsson.
+While based in Hong Kong, he contributed to the international development of the company in Europe and in Asia.
 Based in Hong Kong, he successfully built and managed teams that achieved hundreds of millions dollars of revenue.